MahinVazifeh/BrainteaserProject_WeatherDataCollection/README.md

 Location Mapping: Calculating the closest European weather station locations that correspond to the project’s MS patient locations.

+Dataset Preparation: Preparing the weather dataset to be integrated with air quality data, another key dataset collected within the project.
+(All three above in one script: WeatherDataCollection Python Code)

 Data Imputation: Addressing missing data in certain locations using the K-Nearest Neighbor (KNN) imputation method, with Euclidean distance as the metric.

-Dataset Preparation: Preparing the weather dataset to be integrated with air quality data, another key dataset collected within the project.
+(Missing_Weather_Data_Imputation Python Code)

 In this project, clinical and environmental data, including air pollution and weather data, are being collected from 2011 to 2024.
 As a result, the weather data is organized into four parts based on the collection years: 2011 to 2021, 2022, 2023, 2024